 Skip to content

 There’s several ways in which to support gut health, including the use of probiotic supplements.
-Read on to find out everything you need to know about probiotics for men.
+Read on to find out everything you need to know about the best probiotics for men.

 With so many supplements available, it can be confusing to know which to choose.
 It’s easy to find a daily probiotic supplement, but a key question is whether men should look for gender specific strains and products.

 In one of my earlier blogs, I looked at some ‘fledgling’ clinical research which suggested that sex hormone levels in men and women may affect the composition of the microbiome.
 You can read it here: Gender & the microbiome.
 More research is needed before any definite conclusions can be drawn.
 Until that time arrives, the scientific community will most likely follow the existing theory that the microbiome is the same in each gender.
 Using this hypothesis, probiotic supplementation guidelines are the same for men and women, therefore, men should look for a supplement designed to support their specific health requirements and symptoms in exactly the same way that women should.

 One thing that does appear to differ between men and women is the prevalence of different health conditions, and that might alter the reason why a man could be looking at taking a probiotic.
 According to the Office for National Statistics, the number one cause of death for British men is Ischaemic Heart Disease (IHD), whereas for British women dementia and Alzheimer’s Disease claim the most lives1.
 The most common health conditions do differ according to country of residence and age, but there are a few which seem to be common around the world.
 We’ll look at the different strains that have been researched for these health conditions later in this article, but first, let’s look at how probiotics can help, and what sort of benefits to expect.